rm511130/Physna_Training/README.md

 4. If you are in doubt as to whether the 17 files were successfully uploaded, you can click on the _**Physna**_ logo at the top of the Physna UI, to be taken to https://nu.physna.com/app/search.
 You can then select your particular folder on the left-hand side of the page and look at the _**STATUS**_ column of the resulting list of models. _**Finished**_ under the _**STATUS**_ column means all is well.

-Question #2: WHat are the possible file status values?
+Question #2: What are the possible file status values?

 <details>
   <summary>Answer #2</summary>